dennisdebel/airtrack/README.md

 ```

 Type 'i' to enter insert mode, paste the line above, press escape and type ':' followed by 'wq' and press enter to save the crontab job.
 Crontab will start the job or mention if there is any syntax errors in your line.
 If there are errors in the trash.sh script, these will be logged at /tmp/cronlogfile.txt

+## Improvents
+* Auto format log as geojson...or other 'gis' inspired formats...bweh...